-12) Utilize DISTRACTION and SELECTIVE ATTENDING to assist Youth who struggle with a 'Chronic Victim-Stance' and/or 'Eliciting Support through Crisis'
+12) Utilize DISTRACTION and SELECTIVE ATTENDING to assist Youth who chronically 'Elicit Support through Crisis'

 Youth who have been exposed to neglectful, abusive, and unstable childhood environments (i.e., inconsistent caregivers and/or multiple out-of-home placements) are at higher risk of acquiring a maladaptive 'chronic victim-stance' and learning to 'elicit support through crisis'.
-Providers must assist youth in working through their past adversity in a manner that includes a 'resilience mindset' and does not reinforce a chronic victim-stance/ crisis-oriented lifestyle.
+Providers must assist youth in working through their past adversity in a manner that includes a 'resilience mindset' and does not reinforce a crisis-oriented lifestyle.